Best VPNs for Cryptocurrency

 Cryptocurrency is a decentralized form of digital currency that’s based on blockchain technology.

-By decentralized, we mean that it’s not controlled or monitored by a single organization or bank.
+However, by decentralized, we mean that it’s not controlled or monitored by a single organization or bank.
 There’s no bank monitoring the creation and distribution of cryptocurrency.

-Proof of work refers to a method of validating cryptocurrency trading where a computer must solve a mathematical problem provided by the algorithm.
+Notably, proof of work refers to a method of validating cryptocurrency trading where a computer must solve a mathematical problem provided by the algorithm.
 This requires a monumental amount of computing power and energy.

-Proof of stake is used to reduce the amount of power required to validate a transaction.
+In contrast, proof of stake is used to reduce the amount of power required to validate a transaction.
 It involves a verifier putting up their own cryptocurrency as collateral.
 If they’re chosen to verify the transaction, they get some cryptocurrency in return.

 There isn’t just one cryptocurrency — there are more than 5,000 different kinds of cryptocurrency currently in circulation.